NYU-OTS/SwaggerCheck/SwaggerCheck/README.md

 ### Windows

 Below is an example of how SwaggerCheck would be used in a Windows system.
+Build the Api first so that a build output is produced.

 ```
 SwaggerCheck.exe -b "[Path to API repository]\bin\Debug\netcoreapp1.1\TestApi.dll" -s "[Path to API repository]\swagger.json"